dmattek/dzPlateViewer/README.md

 ## Big demo

-A demo web-viewer of a **6 gigapixel** image montage created out of 12'300 1024x1024 pixel images.
+A [demo](http://macdobry.net/deepzoomdemo/demoscreen/index.html) web-viewer of a **6 gigapixel** image montage created out of 12'300 1024x1024 pixel images.

-The montage is an excerpt from a project between [Pertz Lab](https://www.pertzlab.net) at University of Bern and the [Department of Pharmaceutical Sciences](https://pharma.unibas.ch/en/persons/eliane-garo/) at the University of Basel.
-We aim to find compounds that inhibit cell proliferation, one of the [hallmarks of cancer](https://en.wikipedia.org/wiki/The_Hallmarks_of_Cancer).
+The montage is an excerpt from a project between [Pertz Lab](https://www.pertzlab.net) at the University of Bern and the [Department of Pharmaceutical Sciences](https://pharma.unibas.ch/en/persons/eliane-garo/) at the University of Basel.
+We are looking for compounds that inhibit cell proliferation, one of the [hallmarks of cancer](https://en.wikipedia.org/wiki/The_Hallmarks_of_Cancer).

 The images depict melanoma cells treated with various plant-derived compounds.
-The cells contain 3 fluorescent [biosensors](https://en.wikipedia.org/wiki/Biosensor) which emit light in their respective wavelengths when illuminated with specific light frequency.
-One of the biosensors helps to locate cells and perform automatic [image segmentation](https://en.wikipedia.org/wiki/Image_segmentation).
+The cells contain 3 fluorescent [biosensors](https://en.wikipedia.org/wiki/Biosensor) that emit light in their respective wavelengths when illuminated with a specific light frequency.
+One of the biosensors is used to locate the cells and to perform automatic [image segmentation](https://en.wikipedia.org/wiki/Image_segmentation).
 The other two biosensors sense and measure the activity of two important proteins, [ERK](https://en.wikipedia.org/wiki/Extracellular_signal-regulated_kinases) and [Akt](https://en.wikipedia.org/wiki/Protein_kinase_B), involved in cell proliferation.
 If a drug-candidate compound stops cell proliferation, we observe changes in biosensor fluorescence, which we can image and analyse.

 The experiment is performed in a 384-well plate format, where each well contains cells subject to a different treatment.
 A camera mounted on a microscope takes the images (1024x1024 pixels) at 3 different wavelengths (3 channels) in 16 locations of a well (4x4 fields of view), and repeats the process for all 384 wells (24x16 wells).